JavierLuna/zsh-cdenv/README.md

 There are a few limitations which are known and will be addresed as soon as I can:

 * If you are in a repository A and you `cd` into a different repository B, the plugin will not recognize you've changed repos and will still use A's virtual env
-* Environment names are static.
-It would be nice for it to be customizable.
 * Virtualenv-wrapper and pipenv not supported.